jayakody/api/_posts/3-Ansible/2018-06-01-ansible-basic-examples.md

 ## Introduction

-This example walk you through the basics of automation using Ansible in Big Cloud Fabric.
+This example walks you through the basics of automation using Ansible in Big Cloud Fabric.

 ## Step 1: Login to the Fabric